lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 * Pyramid - Marua played Pyramid in college.
 She might have gone pro had she not joined the Navy.
 * Surgery - Viktor is a world-class trauma surgeon with a lot of battlefield experience.

 > <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:** You are assumed to have basic common knowledge (equivalent to the Everyman rating) in any Background Skill not listed on your character sheet.
-So even if you don't take the "football" skill, you've still probably played it a few times in gym class in school, watched it on TV, etc.  Even though background skills don't have ratings, you can still roll them as described in [Conflict Resolution](/fs3/fs3-3/conflict).
+So even if you don't take the "football" skill, you've still probably played it a few times in gym class in school, watched it on TV, etc.  You won't normally roll Background Skills.
+Those are mostly for RP flavor.
+If you do roll them, the system defaults to rolling a hobby (Amateur/2).
+You can add +2 if your background skill is a profession and +4 if it's an expertise.

 ### Linked Attributes